MPAKT/mpakt/README.md

 You can create new regular users through the "Join" link.
 But they won't have admin or moderator permissions.

-To set the permissions, create a regular users, then update through the rails console as follows:
+To set the permissions, create a regular user, then update through the rails console as follows:

 ```sh
 rails c